hackzorvath/the-void/README.md

 ## 💡 Philosophy

 > _“Teach as you perform, and perform as you teach.”_
-> — Jack Horvath, somewhere between a midterm and a monologue
+> — Jack, somewhere between a midterm and a monologue

 The site is less a portfolio and more a living rehearsal space — where code, design, and pedagogy share the same stage lights.
 Expect the occasional glitch, pun, or philosophical tangent; they’re all part of the show.